Comparing DiSC vs. The Predictive Index

 In the 1950s, Walter Clark and Arnold Daniels, founder of The Predictive Index, each created instruments designed to measure people on these four dimensions.
-Clark’s work started with the Activity Vector Analysis (AVA) and then 10 years later he created the Self-Description—a forced-choice assessment similar to more modern versions of the DiSC assessment.
+Clark’s work started with the Activity Vector Analysis (AVA).
+Then, 10 years later, he created the Self-Description—a forced-choice assessment similar to more modern versions of the DiSC assessment.

 Over the next 60 years, the PI Behavioral Assessment was continuously researched, evolved, and refined by the same company that has owned it since its inception–The Predictive Index.
-The DiSC on the other hand, has been cloned and commercialized by various companies including Wiley Publishing (Everything DiSC®), Thomas International (Personal Profile Analysis), and many others.
-In fact, there are so many versions, that for the purposes of this comparison we will stay focused on the most popular version–Everything DiSC, which is distributed by Wiley Publishing.
+The DiSC, on the other hand, has been cloned and commercialized by various companies—including Wiley Publishing (Everything DiSC®), Thomas International (Personal Profile Analysis), and many others.
+In fact, there are so many versions, that for the purposes of this comparison, we’ll stay focused on the most popular version–Everything DiSC—which is distributed by Wiley Publishing.

-The DiSC Personality Profile is a scientifically-valid assessment which is primarily used for helping people better communicate and manage others.
+The DiSC Personality Profile is a scientifically-valid assessment primarily used for helping people better communicate and manage others.
 While the most sought after use-case for behavioral assessments by businesses is for selection and hiring of talent, the DiSC is not validated for hiring.
-In fact, DiSC Profile, a DiSC distributor, notes that “DiSC is not recommended for pre-employment screening…” This is a very important distinction as the use of any assessment for any purpose other than its approved intent may subject an employer to undue legal risk.
+In fact, DiSC Profile, a DiSC distributor, notes that “DiSC is not recommended for pre-employment screening.”
+This is a very important distinction as the use of any assessment for a purpose other than its approved intent may subject an employer to undue legal risk.

 A DiSC Personality Profile is delivered via a forced-choice rating-scale (Strongly Disagree to Strongly Agree) format with about 80 questions and takes about 20 minutes to complete.
-The PI Behavioral Assessment is delivered as a free-choice, stimulus-response format that is only two questions in length and takes around 6 minutes to complete on average.
+The PI Behavioral Assessment is delivered as a free-choice, stimulus-response format that’s only two questions in length and takes an average of six minutes to complete.
 Both assessments are untimed.

-DiSC does not provide a job assessment product.
-The Predictive Index offers a Job Assessment also referred to as the Performance Requirement Options (PRO).
-This Job Assessment allows multiple stakeholders within an organization to contribute to defining the ideal behavioral pattern necessary to thrive in a given role considering the most common tasks performed in that role and the team and workplace culture.
-Job Pattern, which is the output of the Job Assessment, can be used to match up against the PI Behavioral Patterns of candidates and employees.
+DiSC does not provide a job assessment product that allows users to determine the behavioral qualities of an ideal candidate.
+The Predictive Index does.
+This Job Assessment allows multiple stakeholders within an organization to contribute to defining the ideal behavioral pattern necessary to thrive in a given role—considering the most common tasks performed in that role and the team and workplace culture.
+Job Pattern, which is the output of the Job Assessment, can be used to match up against the PI behavioral patterns of candidates and employees.
 Like the PI Behavioral Assessment, the Job Assessment is delivered in an untimed, free-choice format.

 Cognitive Ability Assessment

-The Predictive Index offers a cognitive ability assessment called the PI Learning Indicator.
-The Learning Indicator is also scientifically validated from hire to retire and provides a measurement of ‘g’ or general cognitive ability.
-The PI Learning Indicator is delivered in a timed, multiple-choice, forced-choice format.
+The PI Cognitive Assessment is delivered in a timed, multiple-choice, forced-choice format.
 Assessment takers are given 12 minutes to complete numerical, verbal, and abstract reasoning questions of varying difficulty.
-The result is a score that is calculated by counting how many correct responses are selected within the 12-minute period.
+The result is a score that’s calculated by counting how many correct responses are selected within the 12-minute period.